 598 P.2d 392 (Wash.
 1979)

-HOLDING: Since the defendant had engaged in the inherently dangerous activity of the operation of a snowmobile, he should have been held to an adult standard of care.
+The Court affirmed the lower court's holdings, stating that because defendant had engaged in the inherently dangerous activity of the operation of a snowmobile, he should have been held to an adult standard of care.